TrueBlocks/trueblocks-core/CONTRIBUTING.md

-## How to contribute to QuickBlocks
+## How to contribute to QBlocks

 #### **Did you find a bug?**

-* **Do not open up a GitHub issue if the bug is a security vulnerability in QuickBlocks**, contact us through our website instead.
+* **Do not open up a GitHub issue if the bug is a security vulnerability in QBlocks**, contact us through our website instead.

 * **Ensure the bug was not already reported** by searching on GitHub under [Issues](https://github.com/Great-Hill-Corporation/quickBlocks/issues).